ErwinSteffens/blog/site/content/post/auto-deploy-your-static-site-with-docker-and-tutum.md

 ## Auto build your docker image

-I choose for hosting my blog on DigitalOcean.
-They offer basic VM for $5 a month which is more then enough to serve my site.
-Link cloud provider to your account and create a node cluster.
-This will provision a Tutum node in your cloud provider environment.
+I chose for hosting my blog on DigitalOcean.
+They offer a basic VM for $5 a month which is more then enough to serve my site.
+Link a cloud provider to your account and create a node cluster.
+This will provision one or more Tutum nodes in your cloud provider environment.

-> At the moment of writing DigitalOcean offers $20 dollar free credit when linking it to Tutum.
+> Tutum will use one of your nodes for building the docker image.
+They use a `emptiest node` strategy to select the node to use.
+When you want to select the build node by yourself you can assign the tag `builder` to the node.

 To build your blog content image create a new automated build in the repositories tab.
 Link your GitHub account and select the repository to build.
 Now open the repository and hit the 'Build' button to start the build.
-[Click here](https://support.tutum.co/support/solutions/articles/5000638474-automated-builds) for a detailed description.
+[Click here](https://support.tutum.co/support/solutions/articles/5000638474-automated-builds) for a detailed description about automated builds.

+> At the moment of writing DigitalOcean offers $20 dollar free credit when linking it to Tutum.

 ## Stack setup